-Member of staff responsible: L Topping Date approved by Chair of Standard and Effectiveness Committee: R Catterall: February 2021 Date to be reviewed: February 2024
+Member of staff responsible: L Topping Date policy written: Mar 2023 Date approved by the Chair of SEC: Date to be reviewed: Mar 2025

 Mission Statement

 Christ's love is in everything we do at Hoole St Michael.
 Our creative and high-reaching Church of England Primary School is safe, loving and supportive.
 We encourage the building of good relationships and friendship through respect, tolerance and understanding.
 Within our Christian family, where parents are our partners in all aspects of school life, we aim to inspire a love for learning within each and every child.